 Learning from Vermeer

 You will notice in the Vermeer detail of the jug how the color changes over the form of the jug.
 On the lower right side, the jug is not even white ‘looking’.
-Rather it appears as a purplish darker – much darker than ‘white’.
+Rather it appears as a purplish color – and much darker than what we think of as ‘white’.
 In the middle section the jug is a bluish color.
 As the eye moves further to the left side of the jug we see a warm white – though not as bright as the highlight seen on the middle of the jug.

 Harder to read color in the shadows